 Epcot’s International Food & Wine Festival

-The Epcot International Food & Wine Festival starts late August and lasts through mid-November.
+The Epcot International Food & Wine Festival starts in late July and lasts through mid-November.
 This is the biggest and best festival at Epcot.
 If you are a foodie you want to go to this festival.

 Epcot’s International Festival of the Holidays